s8sachin/whatsapp-chat-parser-js/README.md

-# whatsapp-chat-parser
+# Whatsapp Chat Parser Javascript

-This is whatsapp chat parser for exported whatsapp chat.
+This is whatsapp chat parser for exported whatsapp chat log.

 ## instructions